ycpcs/cs481-fall2018-102-RT/schedule.md

 ---
 layout: default
-course_number: CS481
+course_number: CS481-102
 title: Schedule
 ---

-This is the course schedule for CS 481.
+This is the course schedule for CS 481-102 (YCAS Radio Telescope Project).

 **Assignment** | **Due**
 :--------------|:---------